corelight/Dashboards-Splunk-DNS-Hunting-Beaconing/README.md

-# DNS Hunting-Beaconing v18.1.0.2
+# DNS Hunting-Beaconing v19.2.0.0

 DNS Dashboard for hunting and identifying beaconing

 This dashboard no longer uses any third-party modules or a Splunk lookup table to identify "Trusted Domains".
 All of that work has been moved to the Corelight/Zeek sensor.

-The dashboard does use two Splunk lookup tables to identify internal and authorized DNS servers.
+However, the dashboard does use two Splunk lookup tables to identify internal and authorized DNS servers.

 The file 'internal_dns_servers.csv' is a list of all internal DNS servers that are authorized to talk to external DNS servers.
 The file 'authorized_dns_servers.csv' is a list of all the DNS servers other devices are authorized to talk directly to.